-You will be given a wallet-sized patient information card (patient ID card) stating that you have one or more Zephyr® Valve implants in your lung, and it will have the contact information of your doctor.
+You will be given a wallet-sized patient information card (patient ID card) stating that you have one or more valve implants in your lung, and it will have the contact information of your doctor.
 Always keep this card with you and show it to anyone who gives you medical care, including any emergency room medical staff, or to anyone who plans to perform an MRI scan.
-Patients with Zephyr Valves can safely undergo MRI scans with the instructions provided on your patient ID card.
+Patients with endobronchial valves can safely undergo MRI scans with the instructions provided on your patient ID card.

-Patients with Zephyr Valves can safely pass through metal detectors or x-ray machines at airports or other facilities where security checks are performed for entry.
+Patients with endobronchial valves can safely pass through metal detectors or X-ray machines at airports or other facilities where security checks are performed for entry.